 The switching capacity is up to 8 Gbps total, and it can provide up to 15W output per PoE port.
 I use one of the PoE ports to power the Unifi Cloud Key.

 The Unifi Wi-Fi Access Points are widely acclaimed for solid wireless performance.
-I went for the cheapest AP in their product range – the Unifi AP-AC-LITE.
-Described as an 802.11ac Dual Radio Access Point, it can do up to 300 Mbps in the 2.4GHz band and up to 867 Mbps in the 5GHz band simultaneously.
+I went for the cheapest AP in their latest product range – the Unifi 6 Lite.
+Described as an 802.11ax Dual Radio Access Point, it can do up to 300 Mbps in the 2.4GHz band and up to 1.2 Gbps in the 5GHz band simultaneously.

-You can power it via standard 802.3af PoE or Ubiuiti’s proprietary 24V PoE (if you are already invested in their older equipment).
+You can power it via standard 802.3af PoE (the UDM-SE has 8 such ports) or Ubiuiti’s proprietary 24V PoE (if you are already invested in their older equipment).

-I am able to create separate Wi-Fi VLANs for my personal devices (VLAN6), media devices (VLAN4) and indoor Wi-Fi cameras (VLAN5) because the AP-AC-LITE supports VLANs.
-I am very happy with this Access Point as a single AC-LITE covers my entire home.
+I am able to create separate Wi-Fi VLANs for my personal devices (VLAN6), media devices (VLAN4) and indoor Wi-Fi cameras (VLAN5) because the AP supports VLANs.
+I am very happy with this Access Point as a single AP covers my entire home.

-I no longer experience dropped frames on my Wi-Fi cameras and overall responsiveness while browsing on my Samsung Galaxy S9 has improved noticeably.
+I no longer experience dropped frames on my Wi-Fi cameras and overall responsiveness while browsing on my Samsung Galaxy S20 has improved noticeably.

 Outdoor IP Cameras

-We have three Hikvision IP cameras recording on motion detection to a Network Attached Storage (NAS) system from QNAP.
+We use mostly Reolink cameras and a few Hikvision cameras, all recording on motion detection to a Network Attached Storage (NAS) system from QNAP.
 They are connected to the TP-Link PoE switch which in turn is connected to the Unifi Managed Switch.

-I created a VLAN (numbered as VLAN3) to group these 4 IP cameras together.
-The Unifi USG firewall allows me to then set up strict rules on what these cameras can and cannot do.
+I created a VLAN (numbered as VLAN3) to group these IP cameras together.
+The Unifi USG firewall allows me to then set up strict firewall rules on what these cameras can and cannot do in my network.

-Check out my recommendations for the best outdoor IP cameras without a monthly fee.
+So check out my current recommendations for the best outdoor IP cameras without a paid subscription or ongoing fees:

 Indoor IP Cameras

-We have 3 indoor security cameras.
-The Reolink C1 Pro and C2 Pro are connected via Ethernet and monitor the front and back doors.
-The Reolnk E1 Pro is a Wi-Fi only camera and we use it as our baby monitor camera.
+We have quite a few indoor security cameras, the latest being the Reolink E1 Pro.
+This is a Wi-Fi only camera, and we use it as our baby monitor camera.

-Check out my recommendations for the best indoor IP cameras without a monthly fee.
+Check out my current recommendations for the best indoor IP cameras without a paid subscription or ongoing fees:

 Other Switches I use

 The TP-Link TL-SG1008P Gigabit PoE switch powers the PoE cameras, and is connected to the Unifi Managed Switch.
+Note that this is an unmanaged switch.
 Read our review of this capable little switch.

 You can never have enough Ethernet ports!
 The Netgear GS-308 8-port gigabit switch is an unmanaged switch.
 This means there are no settings to configure, it is truly plug and play.
 It has a sturdy metal chassis, auto-sensing 10/100/1000 Mbps port support and excellent real-world performance.